Dates and Facts about SHARE

 2004 (Wave 1)

-Wave 7 Fieldwork will start at the beginning of 2017.
+Wave 7 Fieldwork started at the beginning of 2017.

 SHARE data are available at the SHARE Research Data Center to the entire research community free of charge >> How to get data access